Interpreting the Electron EDM Constraint: QULE-induced EDMs

 While we reserve the detailed discussion of possible quantum numbers for the appendix \ref{app:QULE}, let us highlight some example scenarios here. \begin{itemize} \item {\bf SUSY:} in Fig.~\ref{fig:feynmanQULE}, we could take $\phi_1 = {\widetilde u}$; ${\bar \psi}_1 = {\widetilde H}_u$; $\psi_1 = {\widetilde H}_d$; $\phi_2 = {\widetilde e}$; and ${\bar \psi}_2 = \psi_2 = \widetilde{B}^0$.
 Then the diagram gives rise to a 2-loop SUSY EDM, distinct from the Barr-Zee type diagram, and scaling approximately as $\sim g_1^2 y_e y_t^2 \mu M_1/\left[(16\pi^2)^2 m_{\widetilde t}^2 m_{\widetilde e}^2 \right] \log(m_\phi/m_t)$.
 Such a contribution is generally expected to be smaller than the one-loop diagrams considered in \S\ref{sec:oneloopSUSY}. \item {\bf New physics parities:} some possibilities resemble SUSY in having an analogue of $R$-parity, with all of the new physics particles in the loop charged under a parity symmetry so that they can cascade decay to a neutral parity-odd particle (which could serve as a dark matter candidate).
 For example, consider this scenario (the $Y = \frac{1}{6}$ row of table \ref{sec:A11tab})

 This case includes an exotic vectorlike doublet quark $X$ of hypercharge $7/6$, corresponding to electric charges $5/3$ and $2/3$.
 This particle can decay as, for example, $X_{+5/3} \to t e^+ \psi^0$ with $\psi^0$ a neutral stable fermion.
 Thus we see that the collider signals for some scenarios resemble SUSY in having missing momentum, but resemble leptoquarks in having decay chains with both quarks and leptons.
 The final state for $X$ pair production is $t{\bar t}e^+ e^- + p^{\rm miss}_T$.
-Because two different decay chains with the same final state are open (moving clockwise or counterclockwise from the $(3,2)_{7/6}$ particle to the $(1,1)_0$ particle in the diagram), reconstructing masses of the intermediate scalars could be an interesting challenge. \item {\bf Leptoquarks:} In some cases, the quantum numbers permit one of the particles running in the loop to decay to one Standard Model quark and one lepton.
+Because two different decay chains with the same final state are open (moving clockwise or counterclockwise from the $(3,2)_{7/6}$ particle to the $(1,1)_0$ particle in the diagram), reconstructing masses of the intermediate scalars could be an interesting challenge.

+Notice that this is an example in which the two-loop QULE contribution is the leading possible EDM, because no couplings permitting a one-loop EDM or Barr-Zee diagram exist.

+\item {\bf Leptoquarks:} In some cases, the quantum numbers permit one of the particles running in the loop to decay to one Standard Model quark and one lepton.
 For example, consider the $Y = 0$ row of \ref{sec:A41tab}:

 In this case, the scalar $\phi_2$ with quantum numbers $({\bf 3}, {\bf 2})_{7/6}$ can decay to one quark and one lepton if appropriate Yukawa couplings exist to $q{\bar e}$ or to $(\ell {\bar u})^\dagger$.
 The other particles could cascade down to it, for instance,